About activity logs

 Note

-These events appear within the sandbox and are followed by the policy/attached-to and policy/attached events to allow the user who created the sandbox to access the sandbox as a DataGrid Administrator.
+These events appear within the sandbox and are followed by the policy/attached-to and policy/attached events and allow DataGrid Administrator access to the sandbox.

 Single Sign-on